nji3/Deep_Learning_Study_Tutorial/README.md

 Week 2 to 3: Introductary Study of CNN

 Week 4: How Beautiful are these Animals (Simple application of Convnet, Overfitting not finished yet)

+Week 5 to 6: AutoEncoder on the Human Face images